andreysolovyev381/zip_in_cpp/readme.md

 ### Zip in C++
 #### Reasoning
 I like small useful snippets, like this one.
 Let myself have an entertaining night while coding this exercise.
 Although this one is a bit advanced, compared to the others.
-Iterator's big five is defined in the class:
+Iterator's big five is properly defined in the class: value_type, reference, difference_type, pointer, iterator_category.
-- value_type
-- reference
-- difference
-- pointer
-- iterator_category

 #### Usage
 Pretty much straightforward, see the test file.
 Here is the most vivid example: